SubSpace (video game): Continuum client

 Continuum, first released in 2001, was developed as a clone of the SubSpace client, but now contains new original features exclusive to the client over the original.
 Continuum is the official client of the SubSpace Central Billing Server.
 It was developed primarily because of the original SubSpace client's failure to prevent hacking.
 As such, it has been adopted by several zones as a requirement in order to play.

 A Small SubSpace Server

 ASSS (A Small SubSpace Server) is an open source server designed for use on Linux and other Unix-like operating systems, but can be configured for use on Microsoft Windows.
 Both are downloadable from Bitbucket.
 ASSS is under active development.

 Re-release

 Continuum was released in the fan-reconstructed variant in digital distribution on Steam on July 3, 2015.

 Reception

 In 1997 Next Generation named SubSpace as number four on their "Top 10 Online Game Picks", reasoning that "Its minimal bandwidth requirements mean pretty damn good gameplay, and the software pings the various arenas to see where you'll receive the lowest latency.
 Nicely done: simple, addictive, and really multiplayer."
+During the inaugural Interactive Achievement Awards, SubSpace received a nomination for "Online Game of the Year" by the Academy of Interactive Arts & Sciences.